makrai/notes/conneau1911-XLM-R-cross-ling.02116.md

-* goal of this paper is to improve cross-lingual language understanding (XLU), by carefully studying the effects of training unsupervised crosslingual representations at a very large scale.
-We present
+* goal of this paper is to improve cross-lingual language understanding (XLU), by carefully studying the effects of training unsupervised crosslingual representations at a very large scale
 * XLM-R, a transformer-based multilingual masked language model pre-trained on
+  * 100 languages
-  * 100 languages, which obtains SOTA performance on cross-lingual classification, sequence labeling and QA
+  * SOTA performance on cross-lingual classification, sequence labeling and QA
-* Multilingual masked language models (MLM, large Transformer models (Vaswani)
+* Multilingual masked language models (MLM), large Transformer models (Vaswani)
   * mBERT (Devlin+ 2018) and
   * XLM (Lample and Conneau, 2019) have pushed the SOTA on cross-lingual NLU
 * effective in cross-lingual
   * natural language inference (Bowman+ 2015; Williams+ 2017; Conneau+ 2018)
   * QA (Rajpurkar+ 2016; Lewis+ 2019)
-  * and named entity recognition (Pires+ 2019; Wu and Dredze, 2019)
+  * named entity recognition (Pires+ 2019; Wu and Dredze, 2019)
-* limited scale: all of these studies pre-train on Wikipedia, which provides a
+* limited scale: all of these studies pre-train on Wikipedia
   * especially for lower resource languages
-* we first present a comprehensive analysis of the trade-offs and limitations of multilingual language models at scale,
+* we first present a comprehensive analysis of the trade-offs and limitations of multilingual language models at scale
   * inspired by recent monolingual scaling efforts (Liu+ 2019)
   * trade-off between high-resource and low-resource languages
+  * the curse of multilinguality
-  * impact of language sampling and vocabulary size.
-The experiments expose a trade-off as we scale the number of languages for a fixed model capacity:
+    * impact of language sampling and vocabulary size
+    * trade-off as we scale the number of languages for a fixed model capacity
-    * more languages leads to better cross-lingual performance on low-resource languages up until a point, after which the overall performance on monolingual and cross-lingual benchmarks degrades.
-We refer to this
+    * more languages leads to better cross-lingual performance on low-resource languages up until a point, after which the overall performance on monolingual and cross-lingual benchmarks degrades
-  * the curse of multilinguality, and show that it
   * can be alleviated by simply increasing model capacity
 * Our best model XLM-RoBERTa (XLM-R) outperforms mBERT on cross-lingual
   * classification by up to 21% accuracy on low-resource languages like Swahili and Urdu
   * XNLI: It outperforms the previous SOTA by 3.9% average accuracy
   * 2.1%average F1-score on Named Entity Recognition, and
-  * 8.4% average F1-score on cross-lingual Question Answering.
-We also evaluate
+  * 8.4% average F1-score on cross-lingual Question Answering
 * monolingual fine tuning on the GLUE and XNLI benchmarks, where XLM-R obtains
   * competitive with SOTA monolingual models, including RoBERTa (Liu+ 2019)